• Email: email@example.com

 Management reserve the right to cancel your membership with 2 weeks notice and refund any additional fees (unless a breach of conduct or contract has occurred, in which case an immediate eviction may be issued and security deposit retained by Good Work).

 Liability All Members are responsible for their own belongings and actions.
-The Studio provides a reasonable level of security however the Host is not responsible for any loss, theft or damage of any kind.
+Good Work Canberra provides a reasonable level of security however the Host is not responsible for any loss, theft or damage of any kind.
 This applies to the physical infrastructure and the network infrastructure.

 Security It is the Member’s responsibility to ensure Good Work is kept secure while they are working in the space.
 After dark the entry door is to be closed securely and all windows are to be locked.
 When the Member leaves the space for the day and no one else is here, they must turn off all lights and air-con, lock their own valuables away, put any necessary passwords on computers, and ensure the property is securely locked.

 Damage Should the Member damage the facility or infrastructure, they will be charged for the cost of repairs.
-If you bring other people into The Studio they are solely your responsibility – anything they say, do or damage is your responsibility and you will be held liable for any cost involved (emotional or otherwise).
+If you bring other people into Good Work Canberra they are solely your responsibility – anything they say, do or damage is your responsibility and you will be held liable for any cost involved (emotional or otherwise).

 Renewal and Termination Membership is month to month will automatically be renewed until notice.
 Member is required to give the host at least 30 days notice prior to moving out.
 Your security deposit will be released once you have fully vacated and handed your keys back to the host.